-The public domain refers to material that was once protected by copyright law but that now can be used and exploited by anyone and everyone without authorization, and without the obligation to pay fees or enter into license agreements for use.
-Public domain material is no longer protected by copyright due to the expiry of the term of protection, or if the conditions of protection are no longer fulfilled.
-The nature of the public domain is under active discussion.
-The role of the public domain is critical to Indigenous, traditional and local communities because particular expressions are either not protected by current copyright laws, or have been 'authored' by non-Indigenous people and due to the time-period have fallen into the public domain.
-To the extent that Native, First Nations, Aboriginal and Indigenous knowledge is in the public domain, this means that it may be freely used by artists, writers, researchers, industry and/or any other user.
-Native peoples and communities contest the conditions that allow their cultural expressions, knowledge systems and cultural heritage to be in the public domain.
+The public domain refers to material that was once protected by copyright law but that can now be used and exploited by anyone without authorization and without the obligation to pay fees or enter into license agreements for use.
+Public domain material is no longer protected by copyright due to the expiration of the term of protection or because the conditions of protection are no longer fulfilled.

+The role of the public domain is critical to Indigenous communities because particular expressions are either not protected by current copyright laws or have been 'authored' by non-Indigenous people and, due to the time-period, have fallen into the public domain.
+In relation to Indigenous knowledge in the public domain, this means that it may be freely used by artists, writers, researchers, industry and/or any other user.
+Native peoples and communities are actively contesting the conditions that allow their cultural expressions, knowledge systems, and cultural heritage to be in the public domain.